 exclusive to New England.
 Make some calls.
 Do some digging.
 Personalities and style differ, and no group or individual (myself included) is perfect in every respect.
 Not every issue listed above is a deal breaker.
 Some are relatively minor but others, such as the "I wannabe a paranormal star!" websites, are best avoided.
 In fact, if the choice were to deal with one of those pompous paranormal 'divas' and their hyper-inflated egos or

 contract bubonic plague, I'd opt for the latter.
 And, yes, I'd be happy to help you with your paranormal problem; please never hesitate to contact me

 .
-My only purpose is to assist you, the client, in getting the help you need while avoiding the bullshit that you, most certainly, would otherwise encounter.
-Yes, I would
+My only purpose is to assist you, the client, in getting the help you need while avoiding the drama that you, almost certainly, would otherwise encounter.

 My goal is to make this the most useful, unique and honest paranormal website on the Internet.
 It will not remain static, but dynamic, updated and always relevant.
 I will sometimes be blunt, often opinionated, and maybe just a bit sarcastic.
 My purpose is not to try to convince you of the paranormal, as no scientific proof exists, regardless of what some may claim.
 My hope is to clarify and help you negotiate what has become a minefield of misguided information and blatant attempts to deceive.
 I've left the amateur ghost hunter websites to others.
 Here you will find substance.
 Here you will find experience.
 And yes, here you will find answers.